SedenCanpolat/IntershipAngularProject/README.md

-# IntershipAngularProject
+# Intership Angular Project
- My Internship Project
+ My internship project was done on Angular in front-end web development.